chendryupenn/stock-app/README.md

 3. npm i axios
 4. npm i react-plotlyjs

-Run the application from the project directory with the command "npm start".
+Run the application from the project directory in the terminal with the command "npm start".